-Our chairs are designed with many factors to help you get in and out of a chair but finding the right seat for you will depend on a number of factors, your height, body shape along with any specific issues affecting your mobility.
+Our chairs are designed with many features to help you get in and out of a chair.
+But finding the right seat for you will depend on a number of factors; your height, body shape and any specific issues affecting your mobility.
 Ask the opinion of an occupational therapist for specific advice.

 It may be less of an issue if you only sit for short periods of time though.

 One way to overcome this is by using a footstool.
 It has to be light enough to kick out of the way otherwise it may be perceived to be a trip hazard.

 This is a way to approach measuring what would be right for you.

 Seat height:Maybe measure a favourite chair from floor to seat height.
 This is often a “good “ height to use.
 Allow an inch for a cushion.
 You’ll probably end up with a seat height anywhere from 18 ¾” to 20” for women and a bit higher for men.
 But everyone is different and we make exactly what you need.